France, a major European powerhouse with a digitally-savvy population, is an attractive market for many global brands.

 So, what should you do?
 Should you include these “new”, commonly used French words into your marketing copy, even if they have not been officially approved by l’Académie française?
 Or is it better to use the official equivalent, even if it is less commonly used?

-This is just one of the topics we will be covering in our upcoming free webinar on how to succeed online in France, which will be taking place on 8 October 2020 at 3pm BST (10am EST).
+This is just one of the topics we covered in our webinar on how to succeed online in France.
+You can check out the webinar recording here!

 In this webinar, you will learn: